 11. Where do you get this treatment?

-Botox for migraines is typically administered by a specialist with experience in this protocol, like neurologists and otolaryngologists (ENTs).
+Botulinum for migraines is typically administered by a specialist with experience in this protocol, like neurologists and otolaryngologists (ENTs).
 The key, though, is getting to their office.
 Working with a pain specialist is key.
-Often, you must work through other treatment options before you can be approved for Botox injections for migraines.
+Often, you must work through other treatment options before you can be approved for Botulinum injections for migraines.

 Pain specialists can help you get your life back with a comprehensive migraine treatment plan that includes identifying triggers, making lifestyle changes, and offering therapeutic options to reduce your pain severity, frequency, and duration.